Menu

 Test results will NOT be available the day of the examination.
 You will be notified within 7-10 days in writing at the address you provide to the Clerk of the Appellate Courts office.

-· Once an individual has successfully completing the written knowledge examination and all three dictated portions, a written procedures examination will be given later by mail.
+Once an individual has successfully completed the written knowledge examination and all three dictated portions, a written procedures examination will be given later by mail.
 This MUST be satisfactorily completed before the Board can recommend an individual to the Supreme Court for certification in the State of Kansas.

 Testing Application